MCR-PEFT/Ex-MCR/README.md

 # Ex-MCR: Extending Multi-modal Contrastive Representation

-Zehan Wang*, Ziang Zhang*, Luping Liu, Yang Zhao, Haifeng Huang, Tao Jin, Zhou Zhao*
+Zehan Wang*, Ziang Zhang*, Luping Liu, Yang Zhao, Haifeng Huang, Tao Jin, Zhou Zhao†

 Ex-MCR is a training-efficient and paired-data-free method to flexibly learn unified contrastive representation space, by integrating the knowledge of existing MCR spaces.

-This implementation provides 3D-image-text-audio unified contrastive representation, obtained by aligning the representation spaces of CLAP (audio-text) and ULIP v2 (3D-vision) into the CLIP (vision-text).
+This implementation provides 3D-image-text-audio unified contrastive representation, obtained by aligning the representation spaces of CLAP (audio-text) and ULIP v2 (3D-image) into the CLIP (image-text).

 ![pipeline](./pipeline.png)

 ## News

+- [10/11/2023] Source Code of C-MCR has been released! [[code](https://github.com/MCR-PEFT/C-MCR)]
 - [09/22/2023] C-MCR has been accepted by NIPS 2023!🔥🔥🔥 [[paper](https://arxiv.org/abs/2305.14381)]
-- [10/11/2023] Source Code of C-MCR has been released! [[code](https://github.com/MCR-PEFT/C-MCR)]

 ## File structure